Health All end of life articles

 The death of someone close to you, whether it was expected or sudden, can be an extremely difficult time, and you will experience many different emotions.
 Help is available.

 There are many options for what happens to your body or organs after you die.
-Donating your body for scientific research is an option.
+Donating your body for scientific research or medical training is an option.

 Emergency funds provide lump sum cash payments or loans to cover extra expenses that you find difficult to cover from your regular income.